Trump may not back India against China in case of conflict, says former US NSA John Bolton to WION

 “That is correct," the former United States national security advisor said, adding, “I'm not sure how much he understands the significance of the border clash.
 I don’t think he knows anything about the history of these clashes over the decades between India and China.
 He may have been briefed on it, but history doesn’t really stick with him.
 I think his gut instinct for the next four months is to take anything off the table that complicates what is already a difficult election campaign for him.
 So what he would want is quiet along the border whether it benefits China or India.
 From his point of view - no news is good news.”

-WION: And do you think things are developing for the worse between India and China?
+WION: Do you think things are developing for the worse between India and China?
 There is a lot of back and forth, the November elections are still a few months away.
 Do you think it could escalate to a limited conflict?

 John Bolton: Well, I hope it does not at the present time because with four months to go for an American election, you are simply not going to get Donald Trump's attention.
 The fact is China has been behaving in a belligerent fashion, all around its periphery, certainly in the East and South China sea.
 Its relations with Japan has declined, with India, you are well aware of the facts there.